the glossary of terms

 Medical imaging of an unborn baby.
 For a fetal MRI a pregnant person will lay down, flat and still within an MRI machine which uses a strong magnet to create images.

-An unborn baby that is over 8 gestational weeks of age.
+A fetus is an unborn baby that is over 8 gestational weeks of age.

 genetic counselling